yadayada/acd_cli/README.md

 ##Known Issues

+ * files larger than 10GiB may not be downloaded
  * the tree and recursive folder listings are prone to infinite recursion if folder loops exist

 Feel free to use the bug tracker to add issues.
 You might find the `--verbose` and `--debug` options helpful.